GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 ```

 The history DAG is multi-parent, but a delta stores only its primary `parent`.
 Extra parents ride a dedicated `RegistryDelta::Merge { extra_parents }` op, which joins divergent tips into one node and is a registry no-op on replay.
 So a merge's identity is its parent set alone: two peers merging the same tips mint the identical `Rev` and it dedups.

+Because `parent` is itself a `Rev`, an `id` transitively commits to the delta's whole ancestry, the same Merkle chaining a Git commit hash gives.
+A `Delta`'s `id` is therefore recomputable from its identity fields, and history loaded from an untrusted source is checked by rehashing every delta and rejecting any whose stored `id` does not match (the load path skips this for trusted local data, since the rehash is not free over a large history).

 One timestamp per `Delta` applies to every LWW-eligible write inside its `kind`.
 Slot writes, attribute writes, and whole-list writes all read the same `Delta.timestamp`.